China to set off on tanker buying spree for new shipping venture

-XIAMEN, China, Sept 21 State-owned China Shipping is planning to order up to 20 new supertankers for the fleet of a joint venture aimed at giving Beijing more control over its energy supply chain but which will add to the vessel glut in the struggling freight market.
+XIAMEN, China State-owned China Shipping is planning to order up to 20 new supertankers for the fleet of a joint venture aimed at giving Beijing more control over its energy supply chain but which will add to the vessel glut in the struggling freight market.

 China is the world's second largest crude consumer and imported more than 5 million barrels per day last year.
 Beijing wants to use its own vessels to move more than half of these imports by end-2015, up from around one-third currently.